Aramantos/sre-chaos-challenge-playground/README.md

 ## Project Summary

-This project is a containerized platform designed to teach and evaluate Site Reliability Engineering (SRE) concepts through hands-on challenges.
+This project is a containerized platform designed to teach and evaluate Site Reliability Engineering (SRE) concepts through hands-on challenges, with a strong emphasis on building resilient systems that can handle stress and gracefully degrade.
 Contributors deploy their own web applications, which are monitored in real-time by the platform's internal Prometheus stack.
 The platform emphasizes **verifiable, live metrics** rather than self-reported results, ensuring scoring integrity.

 ---